POSTECH-CVLab/PyTorch-StudioGAN/README.md

 ```bash
 wandb login PERSONAL_API_KEY
 ```
+From release 0.3.0, you can now define which evaluation metrics to use using ``-metrics`` option.
+Not specifying option defaults to calculating FID only. i.e. ``-metrics is fid`` calculates only IS and FID. i.e. ``-metrics none`` skips evaluation.

 * Train (``-t``) and evaluate (``-e``) the model defined in ``CONFIG_PATH`` using GPU ``0``.
 ```bash